Signature Research Areas | Global Health Equity & Social Innovation

 Key Research Initiatives

 CRHESI is an interdisciplinary, collaborative initiative led by Western's Faculty of Health Sciences.
 The concepts of health equity and social inclusion cut across the work of many faculties and community service organizations within Western University and the London not-for-profit sector respectively.
 CRHESI strives to provide a forum for research-enabled, synergistic and catalytic change for London and surrounding areas.

 CREVAWC is committed to the development and application of knowledge for the prevention of violence against women and children through promoting innovation, collaboration and equality.
 Since 1992, CREVAWC has led many groundbreaking policy and legislative changes related to domestic violence, child protection, child custody and labour employment standards.

 Health Equity in Context: Local Solutions for Global Problems

-This Western-funded interdisciplinary development initiative is a partnership with the University of Rwanda and Rwanda’s University of Global Health Equity.
+This Western-funded interdisciplinary development initiative is a partnership with the Rwanda Psychological Society.
 It aims to develop cross-national education and research opportunities related to local and global health equity and pre- and post-migration trauma and health.
 The initiative is also developing global and local knowledge mobilization pathways to bilaterally address health inequities.

 The Africa Institute was established to promote and facilitate the research being done by researchers at Western in Africa.
 Western University is home to nearly 100 faculty researchers and 100 graduate and postdoctoral researchers whose primary focus is Africa, in diverse fields including waste management, ecosystem health, health policy, gender studies, linguistics, refugee studies, and transitional justice.
 Western’s staff, faculty, and students have a strong history of involvement with the African continent, through volunteer programs and academic exchange programs.